 Important note when using Prisma Collections: For API users that are restricted to a specific set of Prisma Collections, the API requests will fail.
 For this reason, you must grant your API user access to all Collections.

 Click Save And Verify.
 Once complete, proceed to upload and run your connector.

 Before setting up the Enterprise Edition Connector in Cisco Vulnerability Management, you must first create an Access Key and Secret Key from within Prisma Cloud, and obtain the console's path URL.

 From the Prisma Cloud application menu, click Manage > System to begin the set up.

 Select the Downloads tab to access the Path to Console section.
-Copy the path to console URL on a notepad to use later in the Kenna platform connector set up page.
+Copy the path to console URL on a notepad to use later in the Cisco Vulnerability Management platform connector set up page.

 Important: You must omit the https:// portion of the URL.